 - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications, and book chapters - Use specialist scientific equipment in a laboratory environment - Present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - The postholder may have the opportunity to teach.
-This may include lecturing, smallgroup teaching, and tutoring of undergraduates and graduate students. - The postholder will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - The postholder may have the opportunity to teach.
+This may include lecturing, smallgroup teaching, and tutoring of undergraduates and graduate students.

+• The postholder will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators.